 On May 26, 2022, Mr. Pops responded to Dr. Denner.
 He explained that the Nominating and Corporate Governance Committee, which is composed of three independent directors - Drs.
 Dixon and Snyderman and the Sarissa designee, Dr. Laurencin - reviewed and discussed the qualifications of the two Sarissa Nominees, including the detailed information about each such nominee that accompanied the Second Sarissa Nomination Notice, and unanimously determined that the Sarissa Nominees' key attributes and experience were neither additive to the Board nor consistent with those attributes and experiences previously identified by the Board as important in a new director nominee in order to advance the long-term strategy of the Company and create shareholder value.
 Moreover, Mr. Pops pointed out that, despite numerous engagements with the Company since 2020, Dr. Denner had not once expressed a desire to talk to the Board prior to their May 20, 2022 conversation.
-Mr. Pops stated that the Board welcomes shareholder feedback, including that of Sarissa, and remains open to constructive engagement.
+Mr. Pops stated that the Board would be happy to schedule a time to hear from Dr. Denner once the current dispute is resolved.
+Mr. Pops reiterated that the Board welcomes shareholder feedback, including that of Sarissa, and remains open to constructive engagement.

-Also on May 26, 2022, the Company filed this preliminary proxy statement.
+Also on May 26, 2022, the Company filed its preliminary proxy statement.